Share to Help Inspire Others

 What are Egg Muffins?

-Because eggs and vegetables are the only ingredients, egg muffins are high-protein and high-fiber, but low in carbs and calories.
-The high protein, high fiber nutrient combination will keep you feeling fuller, longer after you eat.
-They also help regulate blood sugar levels so they prevent mid-afternoon cravings and energy crashes, too.
+Because eggs and vegetables are the main ingredients, egg muffins are high protein and high fiber, but low in carbs and calories.
+That high protein high fiber combo helps you stay full longer and can reduce mid day cravings and energy crashes too.

-Another reason why egg muffins are so great is that they’re baked.
-Eggs ‘puff up’ when you bake them so you get more volume from your eggs.
-It’s like getting more volume of food for the same calories.
-(WOO!)
+Another reason egg muffins are so great is that they’re baked.
+Eggs puff up when you bake them so you get more volume from the same calories.

-Whether you’re trying to get fit, healthy, or looking for a quick, easy, inexpensive breakfast recipe idea that you (and your family) will love, egg muffins are a no-brainer.
+Whether you’re trying to get fit, get healthy, or you just need a quick easy inexpensive breakfast idea you and your family will actually eat, egg muffins are a no brainer.

-Egg muffins are baked in the oven, making this a ‘set it and forget it’ (until the timer goes off) kind of recipe.
-You don’t have to babysit a stove-top.
-(Love that for busy mornings!)
+Egg muffins are baked in the oven, making this a set it and forget it kind of recipe until the timer goes off.
+You don’t have to babysit a stove top.
+Love that for busy mornings.

 I like to make an extra tray to prep breakfast for the next few days when I’m busy.
-Cooking in bulk is a great way to make sure you always have healthy options available.
-And by switching up the vegetables you use to make them, you can rotate between the nutrients you consume and avoid boredom at breakfast.
+Cooking in bulk is one of the easiest ways to make sure you always have healthy options available.
+And by switching up the vegetables and flavors you use, you can rotate nutrients and avoid boredom at breakfast.

 8 tomato and spinach egg muffins on a cooling rack